team-ocean/veros/doc/reference/diagnostics.rst

 Diagnostics are separate objects (instances of subclasses of :class:`VerosDiagnostic`) responsible for handling I/O, restart mechanics, and monitoring of the numerical solution.
-All available diagnostics are instantiated and added to a dictionary attribute :attr:`Veros.diagnostics`.
+All available diagnostics are instantiated and added to a dictionary attribute :attr:`Veros.diagnostics` (with a key determined by their `name` attribute).
 Options for diagnostics may be set during the :meth:`Veros.set_diagnostics` method:

 ::